 Since there's no soil to water with an air plant, you'll need to submerge your plant to give it water.
 Place your plant face-down in a bowl of tepid water, and make sure it's fully submerged.
 Depending on the tap water in your area, it may work fine, but you'll get the best results from using spring water or collecting rainwater for this purpose.

 Let your air plant sit in water for anywhere from 20 minutes to an hour, ideally in the early part of the day.
 Take care not to let it sit too long, as too much water can cause air plants to rot.

 When you're done soaking, remove the air plant, hold it gently by the stem end, and give it a gentle shake to release any trapped water.
 Put it face-down on a towel in bright, indirect light to dry for a few hours.
 Note that when your air plant is blooming, you still need to water it—but take care not to mist or submerge the inflorescence while doing so.

-Fertilize your air plant by spritzing it with an air plant fertilizer or bromeliad fertilizer a couple times each year.
+Fertilize your air plant by spritzing it with an air plant fertilizer or bromeliad fertilizer a couple of times each year.
 You can also add quarter-strength diluted houseplant fertilizer to the water you dunk your plant in to provide the nutrients it needs.

 Best Growing Conditions for Air Plants

 The most important thing to know about air plants is they should never be planted in soil.
 They need at least a few hours of bright, filtered light each day, with some of the silver-leaved types that grow in desert climates needing substantially more.
 A great place to display your air plant is on or near a north-, east-, or west-facing windowsill or within a few feet of a bright, south-facing window.

 Take care to keep your air plant out of direct sunlight, as the dark-green varieties especially can easily get sunburned in just a few hours of full sun on a hot day.